 Try dropping your oven temperature slightly or lowering your pizza a level or two on your oven rack.
-You can then bake for longer – try 4 minutes longer – and you should cook your dough through without burning the top.
+You can then bake for longer – try 4 minutes longer.
+You should cook your dough through without burning the top.

-Ovens can vary a lot so you have to get a feel for how your oven cooks – use your judgement to adjust accordingly.
+Ovens can vary a lot so you have to get a feel for how your oven cooks – use your judgment to adjust accordingly.

 3. Don’t Use Cold Dough

-If your dough is cold when you put it in the oven then its going to take longer cook, and so might come out undercooked compared to the rest of the pizza.
-By ensuring your dough is at room temperature before you put it in the oven, then this should eliminate this issue.
-Check out my best dough recipe.
+If your dough is cold when you put it in the oven then it’s going to take longer to cook, and so might come out undercooked compared to the rest of the pizza.

-There are a few ways to proof dough which can be longer or shorter, see proofing pizza dough for some instructions and make sure you get it right for the best results.
+There are a few ways to proof dough which can be longer or shorter, see my proofing pizza dough instructions and make sure you get it right for the best results.

-If you have cold proofed your dough, then remove it from the fridge and leave to adjust to room temperature for 1 to 2 hours.
-But don’t over do it otherwise you might over proof your dough.
+If you have cold-proofed your dough, then remove it from the fridge and leave it to adjust to room temperature for 1 to 2 hours.
+But don’t overdo it otherwise you might over-proof your dough.

 4. Limit Your Wet Ingredients